-Classrooms are special environments, designed to help children focus on their learning.
-Sadly, we don’t all have access to fabulous interactive classrooms, filled with resources and friends, and this could be creating some tough emotional challenges for your child.
+Classrooms are special environments designed to help children focus on their learning.
+Sadly, we don’t all have access to fabulous interactive classrooms filled with resources and friends, and this could be creating some tough emotional challenges for your child.
 Thankfully we’ve got some helpful tips that you can use to reduce homeschool stress, regulate your days and stabilise emotions.

-Vibrating Cushions are a perfect sensory aid to boost concentration by adding fun bit of distraction.
+Vibrating Cushions are a perfect sensory aid to boost concentration by adding a fun bit of distraction.
 Sit down on the cushion, feel the vibrations, and ground yourself in the moment, so that you can focus on what’s important.
 Here’s a handy video to explain the benefits.

 There are lots of awesome vibrating cushions out there, but we love these Furry Cow and Bumpy Turtle ones.
 They’re nice and cosy, and they also have an added tail that wandering hands can grab onto for extra tactile stimulation.

 Hours, days and weeks all seem to be blurring into one another, and it’s super important that we try to stick to some sort of routine.
 Routines are well known for reducing anxiety and stress for those with autism, so structuring your homeschool lessons could be a great way of providing focus and stability.

 Timers, especially Sand Timers, are a great visual way to add some structure to your school day.
 They’re colourful, visually stimulating, and help to ground the peculiar concept of time.
 So, decide what you’re going to be doing and for how long, then flip the timer over and watch the colourful sand pass through the hourglass; once it’s passed through, you can take a play break.

 Break up your concentration periods with time for play, and use a timer to help you structure your day.